Tayrona National Park: A Sunrise to Remember

 Cabin: I didn't look into cabins too much as they were generally grossly overpriced for their value.

-To book your accommodation, head to the park entrance as early as possible and you'll be able to reserve your spot there.
-The rock on the hill in Cabo San Juan is really popular so best to go early when the park opens at 8 am.
+To book your accommodation, head to the park entrance as early as possible to reserve your spot.
+The rock on the hill in Cabo San Juan is really popular, so best to go early when the park opens at 8 am.

 Beware of touts trying to sell you an insurance policy for $3,500 COP.
 My hostel advised that you really don't need it.
 If they ask you at the ticket counter for proof, just show them your travel insurance certificate or a copy on your phone.

-There are a number of hostels within a 30-minute walk to the park.
+There are several hostels and hotels within a 30-minute walk to the park and also in the park.
 There's really no point staying in Santa Marta unless you're looking to explore and spend some time there.

-Yuluka Eco Hostel: I have to admit, I kind of wished I had stayed here when I had a ponder around.
+I have to admit, I kind of wished I had stayed here when I had a ponder around.
 They have a free shuttle to the park at 8 am every day for guests and a really good restaurant.
-Check out their prices and availability here.

-Recuerdos del Tayrona: Only a 5-minute walk to the park entrance!
-Warm, friendly and in an ideal location, read more here on prices and availability.
+Only a 5-minute walk to the park entrance!
+Warm, friendly and in an ideal location; check out prices and availability below.

-Most hostels will store your luggage.
+Most places will store your luggage.
 However, if you need to you can store your bags in a locker at the park.

 Jungle